oracle-livelabs/database/23cfree/js-generic-functions/functions.md

 This lab assumes you have:

 - An Oracle Database 23c Free - Developer Release environment available to use
-- Created the `jstest` account as per Lab 1
+- Created the `emily` account as per Lab 1
 - Completed Lab 2 where you created a number of JavaScript modules in the database

 ## Task 1: Learn more about call specifications